GVS-Lab/chrometrics/README.md

    $ sudo python setup.py install
 ```

-In order to avoid any changes to the local repository, install in a virtual environment.
+In order to avoid any changes to the local packages, install in a virtual environment.

 ## Simple example